-The accompanying statements of activities and changes in net assets distinguishes between operating and non-operating activities.
+The accompanying statements of activities distinguishes between operating and non-operating activities.
 Operating activities include all revenues and expenses that are an integral part of the Organization's programs and supporting activities.
-Non-operating activities include gains and losses related to non-controlling interests.
+Non-operating activities include gains and losses related to joint ventures.